Always tell your provider what drugs you are taking. Also tell the provider about the drugs, supplements, or herbs you bought without a prescription.

-- You may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.
+You may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.

-- Ask your health care provider which drugs you should still take on the day of your surgery.
+Ask your provider which drugs you should still take on the day of your surgery.

 On the day of your surgery:

-- You very often will be asked not to drink or eat anything for 6 - 12 hours before the surgery.
+You very often will be asked not to drink or eat anything for 6 to 12 hours before the surgery.

-- Take the drugs your health care provider told you to take with a small sip of water.
+Take the medicines your provider told you to take with a small sip of water.

-- Your health care provider or nurse will tell you when to arrive at the hospital.
+Your provider will tell you when to arrive at the hospital.